brettwooldridge/HikariCP/README.md

 **Log Statement Text / Slow Query Logging**<br/>
 Like Statement caching, most major database vendors support statement logging through properties of their own driver.
 This includes Oracle, MySQL, Derby, MSSQL, and others.
+Some even support slow query logging.
 We consider this a "development-time" feature.
 For those few databases that do not support it, [jdbcdslog-exp](https://code.google.com/p/jdbcdslog-exp/) is a good option.
 Great stuff during development and pre-Production.

 ----------------------------------------------------